msfninja/schedule/README.md

 Make sure you have Sass installed before proceeding with this section.
 To see how to install Sass, follow [this section](#sass-installation) first.

-So far, Schedule has only 1 Sass style sheet.
+So far, Schedule has only one Sass style sheet.
 To compile it into CSS code that is being served to the client, run the below command in your shell (assuming your current working directory is the project's root directory):

 ```bash
 sass ./server/client/sass/stylesheet.sass ./public/client/css/stylesheet.css